-For all Type 1 (nearly) irreversible decisions which the senior leaders typically make, define a process in place with some strict turnaround times.
-That will help the organization to know where you are in the decision-making process and when they can expect guidance on the matter.
+For all Type 1 (nearly) irreversible decisions that the senior leaders typically make, define a process in place with some strict turnaround times.
+That will help the organization know where you are in the decision-making process and when they can expect guidance on the matter.

 Win: Right people making the right decisions at the right moment.

 Asking the right questions

 Your decisions are as good as the quality of your questions.
 Start with listing the questions, and ideally, use it as a template for every major decision you’re making: